Salaamun alaykum, dear readers!

 - [2:91] And when it was said to them, “Believe in what God has brought down,” they said, “We believe in what was brought down upon us.”
 But they disbelieve in what is after it, while it is the truth, a confirmer for what is with them…

 In February 1989, the Islamic Council of Fiqh (IFC) held their 11th conference in Mecca.
 The leading voice of that conference was Abdul-Aziz ibn Baz, who would become Arabia’s Grand Mufti 4 years later.
-The council issued declarations against Rashad Khalifa as “apostate”, thus possibly setting the stage for his murder.
-In Sunni Islam, apostasy (a Muslim becoming a non-Muslim) is punishable by death.
+The council issued a declaration labelling Rashad Khalifa as “apostate”, thus possibly setting the stage for his murder.

 Since then, the death threats against Rashad intensified, both verbal and written.
 Investigators in Colorado uncovered a 1989 plan to assassinate Rashad Khalifa, written by members of the terrorist group Jamaat ul-Fuqra.